 The finest cloisonne accessory with beautiful gradation

-> Leaf-shaped pendant shines with the beauty of silver wirework and glaze unique to the traditional craft of "Owari cloisonne".
+This round pendant shines with the beauty of silver wirework unique to the traditional craft of "Owari cloisonne" and red translucent glaze.

-> Depending on the way the light hits it, it changes its appearance in various ways, creating a bright and elegant look.
+Depending on the way the light hits it, it changes its appearance in various ways, creating a bright and elegant look.

 It is also an ideal gift for a loved one.